 The Teacher Education Unit (TEU) is an interdisciplinary body comprising faculty in unit programs, administrators, candidates, and stakeholders from the College of Education and Health Sciences, the College of Business, the College of Arts and Sciences, and the surrounding community.

-The Teacher Education Unit develops and monitors requirements and policies for Teacher Education programs across the university.
 Minot State University's Teacher Education programs emphasize the role of the teacher as a reflective decision-maker through a conceptual model that stresses action, reflection, and knowledge (ARK).

+The Teacher Education Unit develops and monitors curriculum changes, admission and exit requirements, unit wide assessment activities, and other policies for Teacher Education programs across the university.
 All undergraduate Teacher Education programs lead to the Bachelor of Science in Education degree (B.S.Ed.).
 Individuals seeking post-baccalaureate licensure complete requirements equivalent to the B.S.Ed.
 Depending on a candidate's field of emphasis, graduate Teacher Education programs lead to the Master of Education degree or the Master of Science in Special Education degree.
-The related areas of School Psychology and Communication Disorders that prepare other school personnel also are part of the unit.
-All Teacher Education programs meet NCATE/CAEP, state, national, and other appropriate university and program accreditation requirements.
+All Teacher Education programs meet CAEP, ESPB, and other appropriate university and program accreditation requirements.